EthiopiaOfficial Name: Federal Democratic Republic of Ethiopia

 Travelers should check with their sponsoring organization to ensure they have the correct documentation in place, or risk penalties, including detention, fines, and deportation.
 The Government of Ethiopia’s regulations also allow for similar penalties for those who assist others to reside illegally in Ethiopia.

-Custom Requirements: Non-residents traveling to Ethiopia must declare any/all foreign currency in excess of 3000 USD (or its equivalent).
-Non-residents departing Ethiopia may carry a maximum of 3000 USD (or its equivalent), unless they can produce a customs declaration, bank slip showing the purchase of foreign currency, or letter confirming that they were paid by an embassy or foreign organization in Ethiopia.
+Customs requirements: Non-residents traveling to Ethiopia must declare any/all foreign currency in excess of $3000 USD (or its equivalent).
+Non-residents departing Ethiopia may carry a maximum of $3000 USD (or its equivalent), unless they can produce a customs declaration, bank slip showing the purchase of foreign currency, or letter confirming that they were paid by an Embassy or foreign organization in Ethiopia.
 Residents of Ethiopia must produce a bank slip showing the purchase of foreign currency, or customs declaration that is not more than 45 days old, in order to carry any foreign currency out of Ethiopia.